 How to Stop Smoking Weed and not Give into the Cravings

-1. Figure out why exactly you want to quit.Write down all of the reason why you want to stop smoking weed and keep this list handy so you can be reminded why you are trying to quit smoking weed in the first place.
+1. Figure out why exactly you want to quit.Write down all of the reasons why you want to stop smoking weed and keep this list handy so you can be reminded why you are trying to quit smoking weed in the first place

 2. Identify things that trigger marijuana use.
 These will be different for everyone and can be people, places, or mental associations that make you want to get high.
-Knowing what kinds of things trigger use will enable you to make a plan to avoid these kinds of situations.
+Knowing what kinds of things trigger your desire to get high will help you to make a plan to avoid these kinds of situations.

 5. Take up a new hobby.
 When you first quit smoking weed its great to have things that help to fill up your time and keep your mind occupied.
-When your trying to figure out how to stop smoking weed than a new hobby or activity is a great way to start because you will be training your self to do things that are productive and bring you enjoyment.
+When your trying to figure out how to stop smoking weed than a new hobby or activity is a great way to start because you will be training your self to do things that are productive and bring you enjoyment other than marijuana.

 7. Take a vacation or a road trip.
-If you can then taking a trip is a great way to learn how to stop smoking weed by putting your self in a new environment where you won’t be able to act on any cravings to get high and will hopefully be too busy enjoying yourself to be thinking about weed.
+If you are able, then taking a trip is a great way to learn how to get a fresh perspective by putting your self in a new environment.
+You won’t be able to act on any cravings to get high and will hopefully be too busy enjoying yourself to be thinking about weed.

 9. Hangout with people who don’t smoke weed.
 When your busy enjoying life you won’t feel the need to smoke weed.
-A great way to do this is to be around people who don’t smoke you will be that much less likely to break down and give into the cravings.
+A great way to do this is to be around people who don’t smoke this will help keep you that much less likely to break down and give into the cravings.

 10. Start to meditate or do relaxing activities.
-Things like yoga, meditation, and quietly reflecting on things will help to reduce tension and begin to build healthy habits that reduce stress and make you more emotionally resilient and give you the tools to be able to take what life throws at you while staying positive and strong.
+Things like yoga, meditation, and quietly reflecting on things will help to reduce tension and begin to build healthy habits that reduce stress.
+This will also help to make you more emotionally resilient and give you the tools to be able to take what life throws at you while staying positive and strong.